Skip to main content

 Program eligibility requirements

 MIS 310 must be completed with a grade of B- or higher.
 Students must complete the remaining major program courses with a grade of C- or better.
-The COM Foundation Courses are prerequisites for many upper division College of Management courses.
-Completing these courses early in your program will help you succeed and have the most valuable experience in other College of Management courses.
+The College of Business and Management Foundation Courses are prerequisites for many upper division College of Business and Management courses.
+Completing these courses early in your program will help you succeed and have the most valuable experience in other College of Business and Management courses.

 Courses and Requirements